The Things They Carried: The Afghan Field Medic

 Usually the injury is underneath the uniform.
 I cut the clothes off with the scissors.
 They also have another function: to remove extra tissue from limbs that are severed in mine blasts before they are bandaged.

-On the frontlines of war, there are only the briefest of moments to save lives — or lose them.
+On the front lines of war, there are only the briefest of moments to save lives — or lose them.

 Propellers whir in a desert outside Kandahar, Afghanistan, taking off and landing to transport Afghan soldiers to and from the battlefields of the almost 16-year war against the Taliban.

-Waisuddin, 22, who, like many Afghans, goes by one name, serves as a medic when he’s not fighting on the frontlines.
+Waisuddin, 22, who, like many Afghans, goes by one name, serves as a medic when he’s not fighting on the front lines.
 From under the sleeve of his Afghan army uniform, a long burn scar stretches toward his wrist.

 “There was a mine blast a year ago,” he says.
 “Two of our soldiers were injured badly.
 Then I saw my own arm — it had been burnt, but not too badly.
 So I helped the others first and then took care of myself.”

-Waisuddin, who enlisted at 17 — a year younger than the age required by a law that often goes ignored — carries his M5 bag of first aid supplies wherever he goes, staving off suffering and death while awaiting transport for the wounded.
+Waisuddin, who enlisted at 17 — a year younger than the age required by a law that often goes ignored — carries his M5 bag of first-aid supplies wherever he goes, staving off suffering and death while awaiting transport for the wounded.

 He says when there is too much fighting, he and his team have to wait for the injured to be evacuated.
 Up until the drawdown of international troops in 2014, the United States provided medevac support to the Afghan forces.
 Now, strained by ceaseless casualties, the Afghan army must survive mostly on its own.